-Oxidases are generally found in many parts of a human body and are work as the catalyst in oxidizing many types of substrate so that the complex molecules like amines, glucose and xanthenes are oxidized to simpler molecules that are easily metabolized by the body.
-There are different types of Oxidases and are named according to the molecule they catalyze.
-It can be seen by following reaction
+Generally, oxidases are present in many parts of the human body, and they act as catalysts in oxidizing many types of substrates.
+As a result, many complex molecules like amines, glucose, and xanthenes are oxidized into simpler molecules that are easily metabolized by the body.

 AH + O2 + 2H+ + 2e– = AOH + H2O

-• Oxidases are generally found in cell membranes and are responsible for building of ATP that store cell energy and Oxygenases are responsible for breaking down iron that is distributed to the whole body.
+Moreover, a further difference between oxidases and oxygenases is that the oxidases are generally found in cell membranes and are responsible for the building of ATP that store cell energy while oxygenases are responsible for breaking down iron that is distributed to the whole body.